NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 Specification language changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Change:** Numerous changes have been made to the specification language itself.

-**Reason:** Make the specification language and format easier to use and interpret

-**Specific Changes:**

-    - The specific changes to the specification language are described in the release notes of the documentation of the specification language.
-Most changes effect mainly how the format is specified rather than how the format actually looks.
-Some select specific changes that have implications on the format itself are described next.
+**Change:** Numerous changes have been made to the specification language itself in NWB 2.0.
+Most changes to the specification language effect mainly how the format is specified, rather than the actual structure of the format.
+The changes that have implications on the format itself are described next.
+For an overview and discussion of the changes to the specification language see `specification language release notes <http://schema-language.readthedocs.io/en/latest/specification_language_release_notes.html#release-notes>`_.

 Specification of dataset dimensions
 """""""""""""""""""""""""""""""""""

-**Change:** Updated the specification of the dimenions of dataset
+**Change:** Updated the specification of the dimensions of dataset

 **Reason:** To simplify the specification of dimension of datasets and attribute